Significant-Gravitas/AutoGPT-Code-Ability/codex/prompts/gpt-4-0125-preview/develop/prompts.md

 ### `python.user.j2`
 Focuses on creating a working code implementation for a specified function, including its signature and the goal it serves, while allowing for the reuse of provided functions without the need for rewriting.

-This documentation encapsulates the essence and utility of each Jinja2 template file, ensuring a structured and efficient approach to generating Python code for varied programming tasks.